One of the questions I’m often asked by readers, is how to pick a blog niche.

 What blogs do you read avidly?
 Which magazines do you subscribe to?
 How about (non-fiction) books you’ve read recently?

 You may have a wide range of different interests, or you might find that all your reading focuses on one general area (i.e. “personal development”) that could help you move toward a particular blog niche to focus your brainstorming around.
+Check out my top blogging book recommendations to see if they help spark something too.

 3. List Your Past Jobs, Hobbies, and Experiences